 Below, you’ll find a handful of things to see and do a stone’s throw from Killorglin (plus places to eat and where to grab a post-adventure pint!).

 1. Head off on the Ring of Kerry drive/cycle

-One of Europe’s most alluring scenic drives, the Ring of Kerry is one of things you just have to do when you’re down in this gorgeous county and Killorglin is perfectly located to do just that!
+One of Europe’s most alluring scenic drives, the Ring of Kerry is one of the things you just have to do when you’re down in this gorgeous county, and Killorglin is ideally located to do just that!

 2. Plan your visit around the Puck Fair

 If you truly want to see Killorglin in its pomp, then plan your visit around the 10th to the 12th of August.
 One of Ireland’s oldest and most unique festivals, the Puck Fair is when Killorglin comes alive in celebration….of a goat!

 Enjoy parades, live music and, to top it all off, the crowning of the King Puck – the wild goat reigns over all from a high stand at the centre of the fair for three days and is then returned to the wild.

 3. Head for a stroll along Dook’s Beach

 Around a 15-minute drive from Killorglin, its gently curving sands are part of a picturesque landscape of calm waters, distant mountain silhouettes and stunning sunsets.